Devil's Dill Sandwich Shop: History

 The business was started by Gavin Duffy and Chris Serena in 2013.
 In 2025, Devil's Dill opened the attached No Fun Bar "mostly to appease Portland health code requirements for restrooms and on-premises seating", according to Willamette Week.
 Historically, Devil's Dill has stayed open as late as 3am; during the COVID-19 pandemic, the restaurant closed at 10pm at times, also operating via delivery and take-out.
 As of 2025, the Hawthorne location was the city's only deli operating late at night, open until 1 am Wednesdays through Saturdays and 11 pm on other days.

+A fire damaged the building that houses Devil's Dill in September 2026.
+The business was able to continue operating.

 Reception

 Michael Russell ranked Devil's Dill number 23 in The Oregonians 2016 list of Portland's 27 best restaurants open late, recommending the tuna fish sandwich with lemon aioli.
 He also said the business was among the city's best sandwich shops in 2017, achieving "cult-favorite" status.
 In 2018, Russell recommended Devil's Dill for inexpensive late-night food.
 Willamette Week said the business offered "arguably ... the best meal available" late at night in Portland in 2017.
 Devil's Dill was also a runner-up and finalist in the Best Sandwich Shop category of the newspaper's annual 'Best of Portland' readers' poll in 2024 and 2025, respectively.
+The business was a finalist and ranked second in the Best Sandwich Shop and Best Late-Night Eats categories, respectively, in 2026.

 Dan Schlegel and Michelle Udem included Devil's Dill in Thrillist's 2015 list of Portland's fourteen most underrated restaurants.
 Lee Breslouer included the restaurant in the website's 2016 list of the best late-night food options in 36 major cities of the U.S. Alex Frane included Devil's Dill in Thrillist's and Portland Monthlys 2020 and 2025 overviews of the city's best sandwiches, respectively.
 Thom Hilton included the business in Eater Portland's 2024 overview of the city's best late-night dining options.
 The website's Katherine Chew Hamilton included Devil's Dill in a 2025 overview of the best restaurants in the Hawthorne District.